Skip to content

 • Define open and closed systems to describe how energy is transferred into and out of systems, and how it cycles within a system

-• Apply the law of conservation of energy to familiar examples
+• Apply the Loading to familiar examples

 • Use representations to illustrate energy transformations, including how radiant energy from the Sun can be transformed into a different form of energy